klaviyo/klaviyo-react-native-sdk/README.md

 ## Introduction

+> We currently don't have support for expo.
+This is something we are looking in to and should be available in the future.

 The Klaviyo React Native SDK allows developers to incorporate Klaviyo analytics and push notification functionality in their React Native applications for Android and iOS.
 It is a Typescript wrapper (native module bridge) around the native Klaviyo iOS and Android SDKs.
 For more information on the native SDKs, please see the